nimaafshar/metadamagenet/README.md

 semantic segmentation.
 SegFormer [^segformer] is a model designed for efficient semantic segmentation, and it is based on vision transformers.
 SegFormer is available in different sizes.
 We only used the smallest size, named SegFormerB0.
 The SegFormer model consists of a hierarchical Transformer encoder and a lightweight all-MLP decode head.
 In contrast to U-nets, SegFormer models have constant input and output sizes.
-So inputs and outputs of the model should be interpolated to the correct size.
+So, the inputs and outputs of the model should be interpolated to the correct size.
 For the localization task, the input image goes through SegFormer, and its outputs go through a SegFormer decode head.
-However, for the classification task, pre and post-disaster go through the same Segformer model, and their outputs are concatenated channel-wise and then go through a modified SegfFormer decode head.
+However, for the classification task, pre and post-disaster go through the same Segformer model.
+Next, their outputs are concatenated channel-wise and then go through a modified SegfFormer decode head.
 The modification is to double the number of channels for the MLP modules.
 Of course, both outputs can be merged in successive layers, which decreases the distance function complexity.
 These other versions of the modified decode head can be created and tested in the future.